ServiceWeaver/weaver/website/blog/deployers.md

 3. **Telemetry**.
 A deployer collects, aggregates, and exports all telemetry produced by weavelets.
 This includes logs, metrics, traces, and profiles.

+4. **Security**.
+A deployer can optionally enable [mTLS][mtls] between components.
+When mTLS is enabled, a deployer is responsible for distributing and validating certificates.
+To keeps things as simple as possible, we'll leave mTLS disabled for the remainder of this article.

 A deployer and a weavelet communicate by exchanging protocol buffers over a pair of Unix pipes.
 We call the part of a deployer that communicates with a weavelet